 Yet another problem entails the militarization of police.
 In 1990, the National Defense Authorization Act permitted local and state police departments to access military hardware from the Department of Defense, ostensibly for use in counter-drug activities.
 Without this law in place, we wouldn’t be seeing police with armoured vehicles, riot gear, or advanced surveillance equipment that can easily lead to an infringement on fourth amendment protections.
 A 2017 study even found that “the number of civilian casualties; the change in the number of civilian casualties; and the number of dogs killed by police [had] a positive and statistically significant relationship between [military equipment] transfers and fatalities from officer-involved shootings across all models.”
 Simply put, bigger guns lead to a greater risk for civilians and the officers who wield them.

 What’s particularly important is that material militarization, namely the police’s growing use of advanced weaponry, can lead to other forms of militarization.
-Anthropologist Peter Kraska defines militarization along four categories, namely material, cultural, organizational, and operational.
-The National Defense Authorization Act obviously encourages material militarization, but cultural militarization as well.
+Anthropologist Peter Kraska divides militarization into four categories: material, cultural, organizational, and operational.
+The National Defense Authorization Act obviously encourages material militarization but cultural militarization as well.
 This can clearly be seen from the June 2020 protests where officers across the country beat down peaceful protesters without any visible cause, including the assault on an elderly gentleman in Buffalo, New York.
-Many psychological elements are also at play here, namely the “pack mentality,” an enhanced view of one’s own power when given equipment meant for a warzone, and even toxic masculinity.
-The Washington Post sums up cultural militarization by describing an officer that shot a high schooler exiting a party, stating that “militarization makes every problem — even a car of teenagers driving away from a party — look like a nail that should be hit with an AR-15 hammer.”
+Many psychological elements are also at play here, namely the “pack mentality,” an enhanced view of one’s own power when given equipment meant for a warzone and even toxic masculinity.
+The Washington Post sums up cultural militarization, when describing an officer that shot a high-schooler exiting a party, stating that “militarization makes every problem — even a car of teenagers driving away from a party — look like a nail that should be hit with an AR-15 hammer.”